-- 8.5.1 If children are being asked to learn online at home, for example because of the coronavirus pandemic, schools and colleges should follow advice from the DfE on safeguarding and remote education (DfE, 2021b).
-In addition to following the Guidance for Safer Working Practice (Safer Recruitment Consortium, 2019) and the supporting COVID Addendum for Guidance for Safer Working Practice (Safer Recruitment Consortium, 2020) - 8.5.2 Where children are remote learning and the DSL has identified a child to be vulnerable, on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.
+- 11.1 If children are being asked to learn online at home, for example because of the coronavirus pandemic, schools and colleges should follow advice from the DfE on safeguarding and remote education (DfE, 2021b).
+In addition to following the Guidance for Safer Working Practice (Safer Recruitment Consortium, 2022) - 11.2 Where children are remote learning and the DSL has identified a child to be vulnerable, on the edge of social care support, or who would normally receive pastoral-type support in school, they should ensure that a robust communication plan is in place for that child or young person.
 The communication plans can include remote contact, phone contact, door-step visits.
 Other individualised contact methods should be considered and recorded.
+Details of this plan must be recorded, as should a record of contact made.
+Regular welfare checks are made on students who are educated elsewhere or not attending school, notes are recorded on CPOMs.
+Identified vulnerable students receive welfare contact during school holidays, this contact is recorded on CPOMs.

-Details of this plan must be recorded, as should a record of contact made. - 8.5.3 We recognise that school is a protective factor for children and situations such as periods of national lockdown can affect the mental health of pupils and their parents/carers.
+11.3 We recognise that school is a protective factor for children and situations such as periods of national lockdown can affect the mental health of pupils and their parents/carers.
 Staff will be aware of these issues and have due regard for them in setting expectations of pupils' work where they are at home.

-8.6 Female Genital Mutilation: The Mandatory Reporting Duty
+12 Female Genital Mutilation: The Mandatory Reporting Duty

-- 8.6.1 The Department for Education's Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs". - 8.6.2 FGM is illegal in the UK and a form of child abuse with long-lasting, harmful consequences.
-It is also known as 'female genital cutting', 'circumcision' or 'initiation'. - 8.6.3 Any teacher who discovers that an act of FGM appears to have been carried out on a pupil under 18 must immediately (in consultation with the DSL) report this to the police, personally.
-This is a statutory duty, and teachers will face disciplinary sanctions for failing to meet it. - 8.6.4 The duty above does not apply in cases where a pupil is at risk of FGM or FGM is suspected but is not known to have been carried out.
-Staff must not examine pupils. - 8.6.5 Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL and follow our local safeguarding procedures. - 8.6.6 Any member of staff who suspects a pupil is at risk of FGM [High Schools and Colleges insert: or discovers that a pupil age 18 or over appears to have been a victim of FGM], must speak to the DSL and follow our local safeguarding children's partnership procedures.
+- 12.1 The Department for Education's Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs". - 12.2 FGM is illegal in the UK and a form of child abuse with long-lasting, harmful consequences.
+It is also known as 'female genital cutting', 'circumcision' or 'initiation'. - 12.3 Any teacher who discovers that an act of FGM appears to have been carried out on a pupil under 18 must immediately (in consultation with the DSL) report this to the police, personally.
+This is a statutory duty, and teachers will face disciplinary sanctions for failing to meet it. - 12.4 The duty above does not apply in cases where a pupil is at risk of FGM or FGM is suspected but is not known to have been carried out.
+Staff must not examine pupils. - 12.5 Any other member of staff who discovers that an act of FGM appears to have been carried out on a pupil under 18 must speak to the DSL and follow our local safeguarding procedures. - 12.6 Any member of staff who suspects a pupil is at risk of FGM or discovers that a pupil age 18 or over appears to have been a victim of FGM, must speak to the DSL and follow our local safeguarding children's partnership procedures.

-8.7 Radicalisation and Terrorism
+13 Radicalisation and Terrorism